christmas

 • Reserve your hotel well in advance, as prices rise quickly during popular dates

-• Restaurants fill up fast, so book dinner reservations for weekends and the Christmas period
+• Restaurants fill up fast, so book dinner reservations for weekends and the Christmas period.
+Check our where to eat in Malaga guide for options

-• For the big light-and-sound shows, arrive 20-30 minutes early to grab a good spot
+• For the big light-and-sound shows, arrive 20 to 30 minutes early to grab a good spot

 Heidi